Customs fees

 This method is a little more complicated.
 Rather than paying a set percentage, you pay a specific percentage for each product.
 Therefore, the rates vary by product.

-Percentage of Imported Value
+Percentage of imported value

 One of the simplest methods to calculate import value is paying a specific percentage of the total stated value of all the imported products.
 So if the retailer is shipping goods worth $350, the customs office may ask them to pay 10 percent on top as import duty.